 Fearless offers a cinematic view of PTSD (post-traumatic stress disorder) that’s pretty realistic and definitely worth seeing.

 What we know in the beginning of the movie is that a commercial airplane is about to crash.
 In the final moments before it happens, married architect Max Klein (Jeff Bridges), a passenger, seems to accept his imminent demise and turns toward comforting other flyers.
 When he actually survives the disaster, he’s in total shock and disbelief.
-Watch the trailer below:

 Post-crash, Max is changed big-time.
 While now feeling personally invulnerable and godlike, he’s also emotionally distant from everyone and everything from his former life.